andrebrogard/aws-cdk-todo-demo/README.md

 ## Accounts

-This demo uses 4 AWS accounts, they are named Tools, Development, Staging and Production.
+This demo uses 3 AWS accounts, they are named Tools, Development, and Production.
 Tools holds all the resources to deploy into Dev, Staging and Production.
 It is where the code is build and unit tested, using AWS CodeBuild, and it is where the pipeline resides.

+You could add to the pipeline to also include a Staging account if you want to.

 ## Pipeline

 What does the pipeline do exactly?
 The pipeline is only deployed to the Tools account.
 The pipeline will fetch the source code and perform unit tests.
-Then it will update itself(the pipeline) and deploy the application stack into the Staging account.
+Then it will update itself(the pipeline) and deploy the application stack into the dev account.
 Next follows some validation tests and then with manual approval it can be deployed to the Production account.

 The application stack is defined seperately, but is used as a configureable module withing the pipeline.
 It builds the Docker image of the app/ directory and launches this application in AWS ECS as a Fargate service.
 Two instances of the applicaiton will be run under an elastic load balancer.